paulrobertpine/gatsby-songbook/songs/like-a-hurricane.md

 ---
-title: ' Like A Hurricane'
+title: Like A Hurricane
-artist: ' Neil Young'
+artist: Neil Young
 ---

 Am                              G